An evaluation of the Syrian and Afghan resettlement programmes in Islington

 More information

-This project team at London Met is led by Professor Louise Ryan and Dr María López, director and deputy director of the Global Diversities and Inequalities Research Centre respectively, and the PhD candidate Alessia Dalceggio as a research assistant.
+This project team at London Met is led by Professors Louise Ryan and María López, director and deputy director of the Global Diversities and Inequalities Research Centre respectively, and the PhD candidate Alessia Dalceggio as a research assistant.
+Additional research assistance was provided by Farzana Adell and Mohammad Ibrahim Muzamil, former students at London Metropolitan University.

 The team brings together research expertise in qualitative social research techniques with migrant groups and ethnic minority communities, as well as in engaging with partner organisations across previous projects.
-For example, our recently completed project with Afghan migrants and refugees sought to understand the challenges of integration in the context of increasing anti-immigration hostility, particularly in accessing housing, employment and basic material resources, as well as emotional support, in London.
-Some of our findings can be found in this report on Afghan migrants and journal article in Frontiers.
+For example, our project with Afghan migrants and refugees sought to understand the challenges of integration in the context of increasing anti-immigration hostility, particularly in accessing housing, employment and basic material resources, as well as emotional support, in London.
+Some of our findings can be found in this report on Afghan migrants and in the following publications:

 We are mindful of sensitivities in undertaking such research and are committed to working closely with our partners to ensure good ethical practice.